Who is the greatest player in Toronto Raptors history?

 Jose Calderon was one of the most reliable Raptors ever.
 Over 500 games played in a Raptor uniform, you knew what you were getting with Jose when he stepped on the floor.

-He's still the franchise leader in assists with 3,770 and free throw percentage at 87%.
+He's been knocked down one peg on the franchise's all-time assists leaderboard thanks to Lowry but remains the record holder for free throw percentage at 87%.
 If only he could've played a little more defence.

 6. Chris Bosh